kapoor-shaurya05/BellaVista/README.md

-#Bella Vista
+##Bella Vista
-Bella Vista is a responsive frontend website designed for a restaurant.
+It is a responsive frontend website designed for a restaurant.
 <br>
 It includes sections like:- <br>
 <ol>